Ulrich bundles on cubic fourfolds: Introduction

-When $X$ is a smooth cubic fourfold, which is the main object of this paper, there can be several possibilities.
-In any case, $X$ does not have an Ulrich bundle of rank $1$, but some $X$ can have an Ulrich bundle $\sF$ of rank $2$.
-Since $\sF$ is globally generated, one can consider the locus defined by a general global section of $\sF$, which is a del Pezzo surface of degree $5$.
-The moduli space of cubic fourfolds containing a del Pezzo surface of degree $5$ forms a divisor $\sC_{14} \subset \sC$, so a general cubic fourfold $X$ has $\mathrm{uc}(X) \ge 3$.
-A few more cubic fourfolds which have an Ulrich bundle of rank $3$ or $4$ have been reported very recently by Troung and Yen \cite{TY20}.
+To explain this, first note that when $X$ is a smooth cubic fourfold then $X$ does not support Ulrich bundles of rank $1$, but some $X$ can have an Ulrich bundle $\sF$ of rank $2$, namely the pfaffian cubic fourfolds; their moduli space forms a divisor $\sC_{14} \subset \sC$, so a general cubic fourfold $X$ has $\mathrm{uc}(X) \ge 3$.
+A few more cubic fourfolds which have an Ulrich bundle of rank $3$ or $4$ have been reported very recently by Troung and Yen \cite{TY22}.
 However, all these cases are special cubic fourfolds which contain a surface not homologous to a complete intersection.
 Indeed, it turns out that the Ulrich complexity of a very general cubic fourfold is divisible by $3$ and at least $6$, see \cite{KS20}.
-On the other hand, it is known that a general cubic fourfold has a rank $9$ Ulrich bundle (cf. \cite{IM14, Man19, KS20}).
-Therefore, the Ulrich complexity of a (very) general cubic fourfold is either $6$ or $9$.
+On the other hand, a general cubic fourfold has a rank $9$ Ulrich bundle (cf. \cite{IM14, Man19, KS20}).

-The goal of this paper is to prove the following result.
-This implies that a general cubic fourfold $X$ satisfies $\mathrm{uc}(X)=6$. \begin{thm*} Any smooth cubic fourfold admits an Ulrich bundle of rank $6$. \end{thm*}

-To achieve this, we use a deformation theoretic argument.
-Let us sketch briefly the strategy of our proof.
+Let us sketch briefly the strategy of the proof of Theorem \ref{main1}.
 As a warm-up it, let us review a construction of a rank-$2$ Ulrich bundle on a smooth cubic threefold.
 First, starting from a line $L$ contained in the threefold, one constructs an ACM bundle of rank $2$ having $(c_1, c_2) = (0, L)$.
 Such a bundle is unstable since it has a unique global section which vanishes along $L$.
 By choosing a line $L'$ disjoint from $L$, we may take an elementary modification of it so that we have a simple and semistable sheaf $\sE$ of $(c_1, c_2) = (0,2L)$.
 The sheaf $\sE$ is not Ulrich, but one can show that its general deformation becomes Ulrich.
 A similar argument is used to prove the existence of rank $2$ Ulrich bundles on K3 surfaces \cite{Fae19} and prime Fano threefolds \cite{BF11}.